https://github.com/githubixx/vdradmin-go

 ## Note

 This code was mainly generated with Claude Code (initial conversion of `vdradmin-am` Perl code to Go) and GPT-5.2 (everything else).
 Originally, I just wanted to see how far I can get converting the Perl code base of `vdradmin-am` (~7500 lines of code) to Go and more recent technologies.
-But turned it worked very well and got a useable application at the end.
+But it turned out it worked very well and got a useable application at the end.

 ## Screenshots